Optimal Trekking Season

 -

-Eating with Hands: It is common in Nepal to eat with your right hand, as the left hand is considered unclean.
-Always use your right hand when accepting food or eating.
+Eating with Hands: It is customary to eat with the right hand while keeping the left hand away from the food, as the left hand is considered unclean.

 -